bradfrost/atomic-design/chapter-4.md

 The visual designer has already disappeared into the night by the time the front-end developer picks the design off the floor.
 With one glance at the composition, a strange feeling—some combination of bewilderment, rage, and dread—washes over them.
 What's wrong with the design, exactly?
 Maybe it's the seven typefaces and nine unique button styles peppered throughout the comps.
 Maybe it's the desktop-centric, impossible-to-actually-execute layout.
 Maybe it's the perfect-yet-improbable user-generated content.

-The frontend developer tries in vain to raise their concerns to the broader group, but is quickly dismissed as being either inept or curmudgeonly.
+The front-end developer tries in vain to raise their concerns to the broader group, but is quickly dismissed as being either inept or curmudgeonly.
 Alas, it's too late in the game to make significant changes to the design, especially since it's already been approved by the stakeholders.

 So the developer tries their best to make lemonade out of the lemony static comps.
 They bend over backwards to create responsive layouts that still retain the integrity of the static comps, normalize some of the more blatant component inconsistencies, establish pattern states (like button hover, active, and disabled states) that weren't articulated in the designs, and make some on-the-fly decisions regarding the interactive aspects of the experience.
 Discussions with designers are strained, but everyone realizes that they need to work through these issues to get the project done.